slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbeciles."
 -- Fyodor Dostoyevsky*

+> *"I have no special talent.
+I am only passionately curious."
+-- Albert Einstein*